-One of the first local privatization attempts was in Zhucheng, a city in Shandong province.
-In 1992, more than two-thirds of the SOEs experienced losses amounting to over 18 months of the city government's fiscal revenue.
-The city government then sold many SOEs within its jurisdiction to the employees of these SOEs.
-Another example is Shunde in Guangdong, where the city government encountered a serious debt problem before it privatized most of its state and collective firms in 1992.
-When these experiments became publicly known, the central government did not prohibit the practice, which was interpreted as an implicit approval (Garnaut et al. 2008).
+Against this background, a few cities "quietly" initiated de facto privatization, without explicit approval from upper-level governments.
+One of the first local privatization attempts was in Zhucheng, a city in Shandong province, where more than two-thirds of the SOEs in 1992 experienced losses amounting to over 18 months of the city government's fiscal revenue.
+Facing this pressure, the city government sold many SOEs within its jurisdiction to the employees of these SOEs.
+Another example is the municipal government of Shunde in Guangdong.
+The Shunde city government also encountered a serious debt problem before it privatized most of its state and collective firms in 1992.
+When these experiments became publicly known, the central government did not prohibit the practice, which was interpreted as an implicit approval (Garnaut et al., 2008).

-The continued deterioration of the state sector's financial performance imposed a severe strain on the country's banking system.
-The central government gradually accepted privatization as a remedy for the country's ailing SOEs, as indicated in a number of progressively market-based reform policies.
+The continued deterioration of the state sector's financial performance imposed a severe strain on the country's banking system.5 The central government gradually accepted privatization as a remedy for the country's ailing SOEs, as indicated in a number of progressively market-based reform policies.
 In 1993, the 3rd Plenum of the 14th Communist Party Congress endorsed a principle of diversifying ownership structure of state-owned firms.
+In 1995, the central government announced the famous policy of "retaining the large, releasing the small" (zhuada fangxiao).
+That is, the state was to keep a few hundred of the largest SOEs in strategic industries; for the remaining smaller local SOEs, which constitute the vast majority, the state intends to let competitive forces to make them more efficient.
+Finally, 15th Communist Party Congress (1997) further approved privatization, granting de jure ownership of local SOEs to local governments and authorizing the "owners," mostly city governments, of SOEs to design and implement privatization on their own.6 Thus, China has no centrally designed nationwide privatization program, which makes its privatization distinctively different from that in the rest of the world.